jelastic-jps/wordpress/wordpress-edition/text/standalone-pro.md

-It is the Standalone package, whereas a replacement of the NGINX Web Server with the commercial edition of the LiteSpeed Web Server.
-Additionally, it includes seamless integration with the LiteSpeed WordPress Plugin for better quality, resource utilization, and performance.
+Same as the Standalone package, but using the commercial edition of the LiteSpeed Web Server instead of NGINX.
+Also includes seamless integration with the LiteSpeed WordPress Plugin for better quality, resource utilization and performance.